smf-steve/scgi-daemon/README.md

 ### Note:
 * In the above installation instructions, we presume we are running a linux host with "host" network.
 * With a "bridge" network, you will need to do port mapping:  --host bridge -p {PORT}:{$PORT}
-* We need a better way to ingress the CGI_PROGRAM into the Container
+* We need a better way to egress the CGI_PROGRAM into the Container

 # Example
 * URL of the Example Program:  https://www.sandbox.csun.edu/~steve/scgi-bin/emit-env